 Apprentices and trainees

-- 50% of apprentices and trainees’ wages can be reimbursed from January 2020 to September 2020
+- 50% of apprentices and trainees’ wages can be reimbursed to September 2021

 - Up to $7,000 available per quarter per apprentice/trainee (maximum $21,000)

-- Eligible businesses need to employ fewer than 20 full-time employees
+- Eligible businesses need to employ fewer than 200 employees

-- Register for the subsidy from early April 2020.
+- Register for the subsidy.
 Contact us to discuss how.

 Supporting the flow of credit